 Quick summary: “What is the best permalink structure for my WordPress site?”
-I got that question lots of times.
-In the email, Facebook groups and messages, and face to face conversations (still got those).
-The usual answer always starts with “It depends on your project.”
-After that cautious phrase, I begin explaining that it’s not a one […]
+We get that question a lot.
+Via email, Facebook, Slack and face to face conversations.
+Yes, we still have those although we try to have everything in P2’s.
+The usual answer always starts with “It depends“.
+After that cautious phrase, we begin explaining that it’s […]

 “What is the best permalink structure for my WordPress site?”

-The usual answer always starts with “It depends on your project.”
-After that cautious phrase, I begin explaining that it’s not a one size fits all system.
-So, I’ll let you join my personal conversation with other person, some weeks ago.
+The usual answer always starts with “It depends“.
+After that cautious phrase, we begin explaining that it’s not a one size fits all system.
+So, I’ll let you in my personal conversation with a client, some weeks ago.

 “Yes, yes, but I want to know about the URL structure you use.“, he told me.

 “Ok.
 I use the simplest permalink possible.
 I have the domain name and post name.
 That’s all“.

 “I see.
 And what about the category?
 Should I have the category?
 It’s important for Google?“